 Parent Involvement

-2111 - PARENT INVOLVEMENT - A HOME-SCHOOL-DISTRICT PARTNERSHIP
+2111 - PARENT INVOLVEMENT - A HOME-SCHOOL-DISTRICT PARTNERSHIP school community.

-A collaborative environment is encouraged in which the parents and families of District students are invited and encouraged to be involved stakeholders in the school community.
 This policy establishes the framework and responsibilities for implementation of strategies to increase family and community involvement.
 A copy of this policy must be distributed to all parents.